apaleo/gsheet-addon/Readme.md

 ![Cannot call SpreadsheetApp.getUi() from this context](./images/error.png)

 Most likely you have the Google Sheet document closed and you need to open it.
-Once you did it reopen also the Script editor through the "Tools" >> "Script editor" menu.
+Once you did it reopen also the Script editor through the "Extensions" >> "Apps script" menu.

 # How can I contribute?